Particular/docs.particular.net/transports/learning/index.md

 ### Concurrency

-By default the transport runs with concurrency limited to 1.
+By default, the transport runs with concurrency limited to 1.
 See the [tuning](/nservicebus/operations/tuning.md) for details on how to configure concurrency levels.

-Note: Production transports will run with higher concurrency setting by default
+Note: Production transports will run with a higher concurrency setting by default

 ### Storage Directory

-By default all data is stored in a `.learningtransport` directory.
+By default, all data is stored in a `.learningtransport` directory.
 The endpoint will traverse the folder hierarchy upwards in search for a `.learningtransport` directory or create one at the solution root folder if no matching folder has been found before.

 To manually configure the storage location: